JeffersonCarvalh0/pibic-project/api.md

     ```
     curl --header "Content-Type: application/json" \
     --request POST \
-    --data '{ "name": "here goes the name", "latitude": "42", "longitude": "-42", "content": "5b7d60ad6e4f7b17385325f1" }' \
+    --data '{ "name": "test", "description": "whatever", "coord": [1.5, 1] }' \
     https://pibic-project.herokuapp.com/location
     ```

 * **Notes:**

-  The `name` and both coordinates request body are required.
-Other parameters different than `name`, `latitude`, `longitude` and `content` are ignored.
+  The `name` and `coord` fields are required.
-  `content` is a MongoDB `ObjectId` for a content in the database.
+  The `coord` field must be an numeric array with two elements, where the first one is the longitude and the second one is the latitude of the coordinate.

 **Update a Location**
 ----
-Updates a location, assigning a content to it.
+Updates a location in the database.

 * **URL**

-  /location/:locationId/:contentId
+  /location/:id

 * **Method:**